diogofn1/Healthym-RAG/README.md

   - **User interface / Model deployment**: Gradio

 # Skills employed in the project
-- **Data geration:** preprocessing the dataset through data cleaning, transformation, and handling imbalanced data for effective modeling.
-- **Machine learning:** use of large language models for synthetic data generation, text embedding, and natural language processing.
+- **Synthetic Data Generation:** Developed a synthetic dataset using an open-source LLM to simulate realistic business knowledge.
+- **Data Engineering:** Structured and indexed unstructured documents in a vector database for scalable search and retrieval.
+- **Natural Language Processing:** Applied embedding techniques and retrieval pipelines for effective context-based QA.
-- **Generative AI**: building a chat agent using Retrieve Augmented Generation.
+- **Generative AI:** Built a question-answering agent using Retrieval-Augmented Generation (RAG).
-- **Documentation:** synthesizing the work through organized code and concise textual summaries.
+- **Product Design & Prototyping:** Created an end-to-end interactive demo that simulates a customer-facing product.
+- **Documentation & Communication: Delivered clean, well-documented code and concise summaries to explain the work that was done.